yanga-sdpss/onboard-javascript/README.md

 1. You can use either Microsoft Visual Studio Pro or Microsoft Visual Studio Express for Web as IDE.

 ## Getting Started
+These steps include just enough detail to guide you.
+Each step will require some additional research on your part:
 1. Fork this GIT repository under your own GIT account
+1. Start up the backend server:
-1. Open console and change directory to `server` directory
+1.1.
+Open console and change directory to `server` directory
-1. Run `env.bat`
+1.1.
+Run `env.bat`
-1. Run `go run main.go`
+1.1.
+Run `go run main.go`
-1. Open up your browser and point it to [http://localhost:2050](http://localhost:2050).
+1.1.
+Open up your browser and point it to [http://localhost:2050](http://localhost:2050).
 You should see "Hello"
-1. Using Visual Studio, create a new TypeScript project called "Grid" in the root of the repository
-1. Close Visual Studio, navigate to the repo root and move the contents of the Grid directory to the root (replacing `index.html`).
-1. Re-open Grid.sln in Visual Studio.
-1. To allow debugging from the IDE, open the project properties in Visual Studio.
-Under the `Web` section:
-	- Under `Servers` section, change the dropdown to "External Host" and the project URL to http://localhost:2050
-	- Under `Debuggers` section, untick ASP.NET
-	- If you debug from Visual Studio now, Internet Explorer should open up with a demo TypeScript project.
+1. Create the frontend project:
+1.1.
+Open another console in the project root directory
+1.1.
+Run `npm init` to initialise the JavaScript project.
+You can just use the default options.
+1.1.
+Install the TypeScript npm package.
+1.1.
+Install TypeScript type definitions for JQuery.
+1.1.
+Create an `app.ts` file in the root directory and add the following code to it:
+    `window.onload = () => { $("body").text("Hello world"); }`
+1.1.
+Add a npm script called "build" to `package.json` that does the TypeScript build (using the `tsconfig.json` included in the project).
+1.1.
+Run `npm run build`
+1.1.
+You will see a new file `app.js` in the project root.
+Add an entry for this script in `index.html`.
+1.1.
+Refresh [http://localhost:2050](http://localhost:2050).
+You should see "Hello world"
 1. Get coding!